MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-171-update.md

 ### Control which tasks are allowed in pipelines

 You can now disable Marketplace tasks.
 Some of you may allow Marketplace extensions, but not the Pipelines tasks they bring along.
 For even more control, we also allow you to independently disable all in-the-box tasks (except checkout, which is a special action).
 With both of these settings enabled, the only tasks allowed to run in a pipeline would be those uploaded using <a href="https://www.npmjs.com/package/tfx-cli">tfx</a>.
+Visit `https://dev.azure.com/<your_org>/_settings/pipelinessettings` and look for the section called "Task restrictions" to get started.